Plus-Sized Model Iskra Lawrence Flaunts Her Stretch Marks In A Patriotic Bikini

 Recently, the Daily Mail showed off some photos of Iskra donning a patriotic red, white, and blue bikini from the Aerie brand, but there were more than just the stars and stripes to behold.

-The plus-sized model called her stretch marks her “tiger stripes” in the photos she’d shared on her Instagram page, and she’s getting worldwide recognition from the blogger community for her willingness to not only embrace her curves, but to celebrate all the good and bad associated with her curves.
+The plus-sized model called her stretch marks her “tiger stripes” in the photos she shared on her Instagram page, and she’s getting worldwide recognition from the blogger community for her willingness to not only embrace her curves but to celebrate all the good and bad associated with her curves.

 “Reddy, white and blue for July 4th in my new @aerie #tigerstripeslookingfire #realskin #imperfectlyimperfect #aerieReal #everyBODYisbeautiful,” she wrote.